 SARS-CoV2, coronavirus, S protein, estrogen, estradiol, estrogen binding site

 Research background.
 During the current SARS-CoV2 pandemic, as well as earlier SARS and MERS epidemics, it has been observed that COVID19-positive women on average tend to have milder symptoms and lower fatality rates than men.
-There is a number of differences between sexes known to contribute to different immune responses and severity of disease, one being the effect of estrogen via estrogen receptor signaling.
-We wondered if estrogen might also affect the SARS-CoV2 more directly, perhaps by binding to the surface glycoprotein (S protein) thus possibly reducing its infectivity.
+There is a number of differences between the sexes known to contribute to different immune responses and severity of the disease, one being the effect of estrogen via estrogen receptor signalling.
+We wondered if estrogen might also affect the SARS-CoV2 more directly, perhaps by binding to the surface glycoprotein (S protein), thus possibly reducing its infectivity.